 Thermal Inkjet Printers (TIJ)

-Aimed at high resolution (300DPI) coding requirements, with a maximum print height of 50mm with a single unit, the TIJ claims its own place in the world of inkjet printers.
+Aimed at high resolution (600 x 600DPI) coding requirements, with a maximum print height of 50mm with a single unit, the TIJ claims its own place in the world of inkjet printers.
 Aimed at porous to semi-porous substrates, with inks available for non-porous substrates as well, the TIJ printers can print text, high quality single coloured pictures, and logos with ease.